Paul Dudley White: Personal life

 On June 28, 1924, White married Ina Helen Reid, a social worker whom he met while giving a lecture at the Smith College Training School for Social Work.
 They later adopted two children.

 White spent many summers at Camp Becket in Becket, MA, where the dining hall is named after him.

 Death and memorials

 White died in Boston following a second stroke.
 He was to have received the Herrick Award from the American Heart Association, but died before that honor could be bestowed.
-A memorial service was held in the Harvard Memorial Church the next month; there, J. Willis Hurst, M.D., a former student of White's, delivered a eulogy entitled "I'm Not Through Yet".
+A memorial service was held in the Harvard Memorial Church the next month; there, J. Willis Hurst, M.D., a former student of White, delivered a eulogy entitled "I'm Not Through Yet".

 The United States Postal Service honored White with a 3¢ Great Americans series postage stamp on September 15, 1986.
 A 17-mile section of the Charles River Bike Path around the Charles River in Boston bears his name.